mgmgst/labratory_mouse_home/README.md

 9. db configs are in config.py.
 Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE pirstatus (motion VARCHAR(30), timestamp  TIMESTAMP);`

-8. run this comand in MYSQL database : `DROP TABLE IF EXISTS irstatus;`
+10. run this comand in MYSQL database : `DROP TABLE IF EXISTS irstatus;`

-9. db configs are in config.py.
+11. db configs are in config.py.
 Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE irstatus (switch VARCHAR(30), timestamp  TIMESTAMP);`

-10. run this comand in MYSQL database : `DROP TABLE IF EXISTS dhtstatus;`
+12. run this comand in MYSQL database : `DROP TABLE IF EXISTS dhtstatus;`

-11. db configs are in config.py.
+13. db configs are in config.py.
 Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE dhtstatus (hum VARCHAR(30),temp VARCHAR(30) , timestamp  TIMESTAMP);`

+14. run this comand in MYSQL database : `DROP TABLE IF EXISTS servostatus;`

+15. db configs are in config.py.
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE servostatus (servostatus VARCHAR(30),timestamp  TIMESTAMP);`